 Keywords: Large Language Models (LLMs), Reliability, Hallucination Detection, Safety, Jailbreak Attacks, Prompt Injection, Statistical Guarantees, Robustness, Trustworthy AI

-Abstract: Large Language Models (LLMs) exhibit robust abilities but are still vulnerable to factual hallucinations, unsafe responses, and adversarial attacks — issues hindering deployment in safety-critical applications.
-Current benchmarks assess significant but disjointed facets of risk and do not capture principled uncertainty quantification or defense compositional analysis.
-We propose SAFE-LLM, a cohesive, auditable evaluation framework for Reliability, Safety, and Security of LLMs.
-SAFE-LLM offers: (i) a fine-grained taxonomy of risk situations; (ii) standardized metrics (Hallucination Rate, Safety Compliance Index, Jailbreak Success Rate, Prompt Injection Compromise Rate) with finite-sample and sequential con-
+Abstract: Large language models (LLMs) exhibit robust abilities but remain vulnerable to factual hallucinations, unsafe responses, and adversarial attacks, which hinder deployment in safety-critical applications.
+Current benchmarks assess important but disjoint facets of risk and rarely provide principled uncertainty quantification or analysis of how layered defenses interact.
+We propose SAFE-LLM, a cohesive and auditable evaluation framework for the reliability, safety, and security of LLMs.
+SAFE-LLM offers: (i) a fine-grained taxonomy of risk situations; (ii) standardized metrics—Hallucination Rate, Safety Compliance Index, Jailbreak Success Rate, and Prompt Injection Compromise Rate—with finite-sample and sequential con-fidence guarantees; (iii) theoretical results on coverage, sequential error control, sample complexity, defense composition, and adaptive adversary bounds; and (iv) a defense-aware benchmarking protocol and reporting format.
+We demonstrate how SAFE-LLM fills specific gaps in existing practice, outline a path toward real-world audits, and discuss the broader impact of adopting SAFE-LLM as a standard or reliable LLM deployment.

 Primary Area: alignment, fairness, safety, privacy, and societal considerations